 There are a couple of road crossings as the canal descends into Bath to merge with the river Avon.
 Runners cross over the canal using the bridge over the Lock Gate, the 2nd deepest Lock in the country! (if it is in use we can cross the road - it is a little too far to jump ;-)).
 Shortly after the canal and river meet and the runners head right along the river bank into the heart of Bath for the 4th Feed Station.
 The feed station is right on the river, by the world famous Pulteney Bridge and Weir.
 With Bath Abbey over looking this spot, it may be tough for runners to leave this prettiest of Feet Station stops.

 Half Marathon and Marathon runners turn off the Two Tunnels path and run along the streets of Ringwood Road and Millmead Road before entering the Brickfields site and turning left to the finish line ahead.
 Marathon runners will turn right at the end of the first lap once they enter the Brickfields site and merge with 10km runners who are heading out on to the course.
-Marathon runners turn left on their second lap and head to the finish line.
+Marathon runners proceed straight ahead upong completing their second lap and head to the finish line.